manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

 3. High-fidelity prototypes - wire frames or working versions of our interface

 ## Basics Of Prototyping

 Some basics to prototyping:

 1. Early prototyping - rapid revision on preliminary ideas
-2. Late prototyping - finishing touches on final design
+2. Late prototyping - finishing touches on final design/revising already live design

+### Representation (Types)

+- What is the prototype?

 Different prototype representations from early (low-fidelity) to late (high fidelity):